 George C. Clerk was a committed advocate of STEM education at the pre-tertiary level.
 He taught biology at an all-boys boarding school, Prempeh College in Kumasi, Ghana between 1956 and 1959.
 Moreover, G. C. Clerk taught the microbiology of fermentation, including the biochemistry behind beer-making; paradoxically, he voluntarily practised teetotalism.
 Outside of the life sciences, he taught math to adult education students.
 Such was his adeptness at crisscrossing varied disciplines that much later at the university, he would also teach a required module on the history and philosophy of science to third-year undergraduates.

 George Clerk’s service to his university included a two-term stint as the chairman of the botany department.
 He was the Hall Master and Senior Tutor of the Senior Common Room at Akuafo Hall, a student residence.
 He also served as the Dean of Graduate Studies at the university.
 Nationally, he was on the boards of more than 17 scientific research, cultural and international cooperation committees and agencies including the Council for Scientific and Industrial Research, Cocoa Research Institute of Ghana, Ghana Atomic Energy Commission, Institute for Aquatic Biology (now Water Research Institute), Volta Basin Research Project and the Ghana National UNESCO Commission.
 In the 1970s, he was a regional representative of the Association of African Universities.
 His role as the chief examiner for biology at the West African Examinations Council spanned thirty years.
 Clerk went on sabbatical abroad to Ahmadu Bello University, Zaria and the University of Lagos, both in Nigeria.
-In the 1980s, he taught at the University of Port Harcourt, where he was appointed the Dean of the Faculty of Science.
+In the 1980s, he taught at the University of Port Harcourt, where he was appointed the Dean of Science.
 He retired fully from university teaching and research activities in 2014, at the age of 83.
 In the dying embers of his life, he sometimes advised graduate students.

 On the first day of every semester, Professor Clerk often began his courses by reminding his students, “One does not deliver a lecture in a science class.
 Science is taught.”
-For George Clerk, his legacy is not only tied to his pioneering and outstanding contributions to his field but also to the legions of students to whom he imparted his vast scientific knowledge in those lecture halls, laboratories and during field trips – the real seedlings of his life’s work that germinated into influential global citizens, in academia and public life.
+For George Clerk, his legacy is not only tied to his pioneering and outstanding contributions to his field but also to the legions of students, to whom he imparted his vast scientific knowledge, in those lecture halls, laboratories and during field trips – the real seedlings of his life’s work that germinated into influential global citizens, in academia and public life.